HauHetCo/Electricity-Meter-Dashboard/README.md

 # Electricity Metrics Dashboard
 # V. 1.0.2 Beta

-# Web App
+# App
-Electricity Metrics Dashboard
+EMD | Electricity Metrics Dashboard

-A web application that allows you to register your electricity meter readings every month.
+A application that allows you to register your electricity meter readings every month.
 With this application you can check for any exclusions in the current HEDNO metering.
-There is a possibility for dual-zone Day - Night meters.
+There is a possibility for dual-zone Day – Night meters.
 Calculates current month previous month and annual total electricity consumption.

 ## Contents